wmconnolly/100-days-of-code/log.md

 Completed the KodeKloud lecture / practice test on tolerances & taints.
 Spent some time pondering the CKA exam environment; will I have access to my own dotfiles...?
 Putting a folder together I could curl to the master node

 **Thoughts:**

+---
+## Day 99, January 9, 2020

+**Today's Progress:**

+Lecutes and practice test completed on Node affinity - my first encounter with a bit of nasty yaml, though like most syntax I'm sure it becomes palatable after spending more time with it.

+**Thoughts:**